Selling A Water-damaged House In Tennessee's [market_city]

 Are Sellers Liable for Repairs After Closing?

-To protect yourself, be transparent about any past or current water issues, and consider offering repair credits rather than doing the work yourself.
+To protect yourself, be transparent about past or current water issues, and consider offering repair credits rather than doing the work yourself.
 It’s often a safer route and keeps expectations clear.

 What Happens If You Don’t Disclose Water Damage?